-Student proposal for youth addiction-recovery campus wins 2022 Confluence, Inc. Landscape Architecture Studio Prize
+Student proposals for educational bird rehabilitation center, neighborhood revitalization plan win 2023 Confluence, Inc. Landscape Architecture Studio Prize

-AMES, Iowa — A team of fifth-year Iowa State University landscape architecture students won the 2022 Confluence, Inc. Landscape Architecture Studio Prize awarded by the ISU Department of Landscape Architecture.
-A second team and an individual student won honorable mention awards in the competition.
+AMES, Iowa — Three Iowa State University landscape architecture students won the 2023 Confluence, Inc. Landscape Architecture Studio Prize awarded by the Department of Landscape Architecture.
+One student won an honorable mention award in the competition.